PubMed Tutorial from The Levy Library: Display Settings

 Items per page: PubMed automatically displays your search results with 20 citations to a page.
 You can change that number to 5, 10, 50, 100, or 200.

 Sort by: The default sort option is Most Recent, thereby displaying search results by the date they were added to the database.
-The Sort by menu allows you to re-sort your results by relevance, author, journal, article title or publication date.
-Sort by relevance can dramatically reduce the number of results you need to review in order to find relevant citation(s).
+The Sort by menu allows you to re-sort your results by best match, author, journal, article title or publication date.
+Sort by best match can dramatically reduce the number of results you need to review in order to find relevant citation(s).

 Tip: Re-sort Similar Article Search Results by Date